This explains how to use "Bulk Edit," a cool feature of Hexawise.

 So in order to achieve the best value from Hexawise, use a combination of both the Edit and Bulk Edit capabilities.

 So what are you waiting for?
 Take the training wheels off already!
-Click on "Bulk Edit," follow the format "Parameter[Value 1, Value 2, Value 3, ... , Value n]" shown above, press "ctl-enter" on the keyboard (or just click "Update"), and you're off to the races!
+Click on "Bulk Edit," follow the format "Parameter[Value 1, Value 2, Value 3, ... , Value n]" shown above, press "ctl-S" on the keyboard (or just click "Save"), and you're off to the races!
 Cut and paste text with ease to rearrange things.
 Leave those Hexawise newbies sitting by you in the dust with your newly acquired speed skills!